Undivided Resources

 • Be responsive to the beneficiary’s needs.

-To mitigate the risk families may feel in making such an important decision, Vanessa encourages us to name a trust adviser or committee of advisers to oversee the management of the trust.
+To mitigate the risk families may feel in making such an important decision, Terzian encourages us to name a trust adviser or committee of advisers to oversee the management of the trust.
 This adviser or committee of advisers is not involved in the daily maintenance of the trust, but rather can be thought of as the “voice of the trustor” — ensuring that the trustee is acting in the best interests of your child.
 Because a special needs trust is a private document and is not overseen by a court, it can be useful to have an adviser or committee of trusted family members or friends making sure your child’s best interests and various needs are being met.
 This advisory committee can also fire the trustee, should the need arise.
 For these reasons and more, it is important for families to write very detailed instructions to the trustee, along with a care plan for the beneficiary.

 Choosing a guardian

-When it comes to choosing a guardian, Vanessa cautions families against nominating more than one person.
+When it comes to choosing a guardian, Terzian cautions families against nominating more than one person.
 If you nominate a couple, for instance, you run the risk of that couple no longer being together when it comes time for them to serve, in which case the guardianship would default to one or the other.
 The same kind of forward-thinking is necessary when considering far-flung family and friends; if the person you want to serve as a guardian lives overseas, it’s a good idea to name a local first responder until the permanent guardian is in place.

 Finally, think carefully about who among your family and friends you trust and why, and what traits you appreciate in them that might make them the best guardian for your child.
 For example, if your older sister works in a medical field and understands the medical challenges your kiddo faces, she might be a great choice to serve as a guardian; on the other hand, she might make a better adviser if you feel your younger sister’s parenting style more closely matches your own.
 If your brother is less well versed in disability, or perhaps has no kids of his own, but is very good at organizing and understanding finances, he might make an excellent trustee.